-In this document, HMD/our/we refer to HMD global Oy (“HMD”) and all its affiliates.
-The Code of Conduct is global and covers all HMD global Oy’s legal entities.
-This code outlines what HMD expects from our suppliers in relation to Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management practices.
-HMD will assess its suppliers by their conformance to this code and any violation of it will result in remedial actions.
-Failure of our supplier to comply with this code or the remedial actions set could result in termination of the business contract.
+This Supper Codeof Conduct (the “Code”) covers HMD Global Oy and all its affiliates (collectively referred to as “HMD”).
+This Code outlines what HMD expects from our suppliers in relation to Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management practices.
+HMD will assess its suppliers by their conformance to this Code and any violation of it will result in remedial actions.
+Failure of our supplier to comply with this Code or the remedial actions set could result in termination of the business contract

-This document has been made to comply with international laws and regulations as well as HMDs values.
-In addition, we have looked to International Standards including; the Electronic Industry Citizenship Coalition’s (EICC) Code of Conduct; United Nations Declaration of Human Rights; United Nations’ Guiding Principles on Business and Human Rights; International Labor Organisation’s (ILO) Core Conventions; Environmental management standard ISO 14001; Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprise; Occupational health and safety management standard OHSAS18001 and the Social accountability standard SA 8000.
+This Code complies with international laws and regulations as well as HMDs values.
+In addition, we have looked to International Standards including the Electronic Industry Citizenship Coalition’s (EICC) Code of Conduct; United Nations Declaration of Human Rights; United Nations’ Guiding Principles on Business and Human Rights; International Labor Organisation’s (ILO) Core Conventions; Environmental management standard ISO 14001; Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprise; Occupational health and safety management standard ISO45001 and the Social accountability standard SA 8000.

 HMD is strongly committed to conducting ourselves in accordance with our commitment to the highest standards of ethical conduct.
-Our supplier shall operate by the same Ethical standards we set ourselves and comply by the related policies and procedures, and all applicable national and international laws.
+Our suppliers shall operate by the same ethical standards we set ourselves and comply by the related policies and procedures, and all applicable national and international laws.

 HMD believe in fairness and honesty; we obtain and retain our business relationships with these principles firmly in mind.
-Our supplier shall adhere to anti-corruption laws and shall not allow corrupt or inappropriate payments made by, or on behalf of, our supplier to HMD, our employees or customers, government officials or third parties.
-These payments can occur in many forms and include among other things; bribes, gifts, entertainment, gratuities, favors, donations or facilitation payments.
+Our suppliers shall adhere to anti-corruption laws and shall not allow corrupt or inappropriate payments to be made by, or on behalf of, our supplier to HMD, our employees or customers, government officials or third parties.
+These payments can occur in many forms and include bribes, gifts, entertainment, gratuities, favors, donations or facilitation payments.
 We extend our understanding of improper payments to include any transfer of value that is not consistent with HMD policies, procedures or applicable laws.

-Our supplier shall adhere to marketplace regulations and anti-trust laws.
+Our suppliers shall adhere to marketplace regulations and anti-trust laws.
 These laws protect the market from unethical agreements and collaborations among competitors which may affect competition.
-Our supplier shall uphold these standards of fair business, advertising and competition.
+Our suppliers shall uphold these standards of fair business, advertising and competition.

 Privacy and security are key considerations in the creation and delivery of HMD’s products and services.
-Our supplier shall commit to respect privacy and to comply with applicable data protection and privacy laws.
-Our supplier shall have in place internal policies and guidelines through an appropriate selection of activities, including proactive and reactive risk management, security and privacy engineering, training and assessments.
+Our suppliers shall commit to respect privacy and to comply with applicable data protection and privacy laws.
+Our suppliers shall have in place internal policies and guidelines through an appropriate selection of activities, including proactive and reactive risk management, security and privacy engineering, training and assessments.

 We prohibit the use of “facilitating payments” which refers to small payments, usually made in cash, which are typically provided to a government official to speed up or guarantee a routine action that the official is already obligated to perform.

-Our supplier shall ensure that they disclose requested information related to aspects of this code, including; Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management as well as general practices such as business activities, financial situation/performance and company structure.
-Such disclosures of information shall comply with applicable laws and regulations wherever they operate and our supplier shall not condone the falsification of records, misrepresentation of conditions, or practices throughout the supply chain.
+Our suppliers shall ensure that they disclose requested information related to aspects of this code, including Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management as well as general practices such as business activities, financial situation/performance and company structure.
+Such disclosures of information shall comply with applicable laws and regulations wherever they operate and our suppliers shall not condone the falsification of records, misrepresentation of conditions, or practices throughout the supply chain.

 Suppliers or partners who manufacture any aspect of our products (including components and parts) containing tin, tantalum, tungsten or gold, shall have a detailed policy or procedure in place to ensure that the products manufactured, do not directly or indirectly finance or benefit armed groups, that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo, or an adjoining country.

-These same suppliers shall maintain a Conflict Mineral Policy outlining their legal compliance, measures for implementation and commitment to responsible sourcing.
-This includes due diligence on the source and chain of custody of all related minerals.
+These same suppliers shall maintain a policy outlining their legal compliance measures for implementation and commitment to responsible sourcing.
+This includes due diligence on the source and chain of custody of all minerals.
 These documents shall be kept and made available for HMD to view upon request for a period of 5 years.

-Our Supplier shall maintain programs that ensure their employees and suppliers and other stakeholders have access to confidential and anonymous reporting channels, as well as protection in place for acts of whistleblowing.
-Our supplier shall have in place a clear, visible and communicated process for anyone to be able to raise concerns without fear of retaliation.
+Our suppliers shall maintain programs that ensure their employees, suppliers, and other stakeholders have access to confidential and anonymous reporting channels, as well as protection in place for acts of whistleblowing.
+Our suppliers shall have in place a clear, visible and communicated process for anyone to be able to raise concerns without fear of retaliation.
 Our suppliers shall consult potential or actual users of the reporting channels on the design, implementation or performance of their channel/mechanism.

 At HMD we believe that everyone in our supply chain deserves respect, fair treatment and equal rights.
 Our suppliers create jobs all over the world and we expect them to commit to making those jobs have a positive impact on their lives.
 This is true for all workers from direct to indirect, permanent and temporary workers as well as students and migrant workers or any other type of worker.
 We refer to all types of workers as simply “employees” or “workers” in this document.

 Work shall always be a voluntary act.
-Our supplier shall comply with this statement and be committed to ensuring that no form of slavery or trafficking of persons are used in any aspect of their business.
-This includes involuntary prison labor, forced, bonded, debt bonded or indentured persons.
+Our suppliers shall comply with this statement and be committed to ensuring that no form of slavery or trafficking of persons are used in any aspect of their business.
+This includes involuntary prison labour, forced, bonded, debt bonded or indentured persons.

-Our supplier shall ensure that every employee has a contract that covers the terms and conditions of their employment agreement that is signed by both the employee and the supplier.
+Our suppliers shall ensure that where required by law or industry practice every employee has a contract that covers the terms and conditions of their employment agreement that is signed by both the employee and the supplier.
 The terms and conditions should contain all relevant aspects including but not limited to; working hours and guaranteed wage, overtime rates of pay and compensation, payment and frequency of payment and their notice period.
 In addition, the contract should be written in the native language of the employee, to ensure they fully understand the terms.
 In the case of migrant workers this contract should be available to them prior to leaving their country of origin.

-Our supplier shall ensure that all employees receive basic induction training and have all the training, equipment and experience to conduct their work duties safety.
-The employee shall be free to leave their work at any time and their movement should never have their movement unreasonably restricted either within their workplace or when entering or exiting the facility.
-No employee in our supplier’s facilities, either of the company, or through an agency or any other external employment agreement, should be required to submit possession of their personal documents to anyone.
+Our suppliers shall ensure that all employees have all the training, equipment and experience to conduct their work duties safety.
+Employees shall be free to leave their work at any time and should never have their movement unreasonably restricted either within their workplace or when entering or exiting the facility.
+No employee in our supplier’s facilities, either directly of the supplier or through an agency or any other external employment agreement, should be required to submit possession of their personal documents to anyone.
 This includes passports, identity and immigration documents or work permits.
-These personal documents are owned by the individual and should never be held, concealed, destroyed or confiscated.
-The only reason for any documents being held is if it is required by law.
+These personal documents are owned by the individual worker and should never be held, concealed, destroyed or confiscated unless required by law.

-No employee shall be required to make any payment to either the employer or an agent in order to secure their employment, training or as a form of punishment of any kind or any other fees related to their employment.
-Our supplier shall ensure that if they uncover any such fees being paid then the money shall be returned to the employee promptly.
+No employee shall be required to make any payment to either the employer or an agent in order to secure their employment, training or as a form of punishment or to pay any other fees related to their employment.
+Our suppliers shall ensure that if they uncover any such fees being paid then the money shall be returned to the impacted employees promptly.